-The WSJ had this front page headline today: Low Appraisals Upend Home Sales.
+The WSJ had this front page headline recently: Low Appraisals Upend Home Sales.

 And, I thought – where have you been, WSJ?
-Then, I thought… I should blog about this b/c agents can share this with clients – as a great way to warn them about potential appraisal issues.
+Then, I thought… I should blog about this because it is a great way to warn homebuyers about potential appraisal issues.

 “IT’S ALL SO SUBJECTIVE”